WannaCoDev/Bootstrapfree/README.md

-# [Bootstrap3] adapted to Impresspages 4.x verion.
+# [Bootstrap3] adapted to Impresspages 4.x version.

 The theme comes with 3 layouts.